ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/4_IntroOpenShift/instructions.md

 ![Web console perspectives](images/console-perspectives.png)

 # Deploy an application in the web console
 The Developer perspective provides workflows specific to developer use cases, such as the ability to create and deploy applications.
 Let's start here!
-You should currently be in the "Topology" view, which provides a visual representation of applications.
+You are likely in the "Topology" view, which provides a visual representation of applications.
+If not, switch to it to take a look.

 1. Click the "+Add" button to add a new application to this project.

 2. There are several ways to add a new application in OpenShift.
 Choose the "From Catalog" option.

 3. Search for "node" and click the "Node.js" tile.
-Click "Create Application" on the window that pops up.
+Click "Create Application" in the window that pops up.
 ![Node in catalog](images/node-in-catalog.png)

-4. Beneath the "Git Repo URL" box, click "Try Sample".
+4. You should now be on a screen to create a source-to-image application.
+Recall that this means OpenShift will deploy an application using only one input from you: the application source.
+Beneath the "Git Repo URL" box, click "Try Sample".
 This will populate the field with the URL of a sample application.

 5. Keep the rest of the default options and click "Create".
 This should take you to the "Topology" view again, and you should see your newly created application.

 # View application in the web console
 The topology view gives quick links to a lot of important parts of an application.
 You can click the outer circle to get info on the application.
 You can click the inner circle with the Node.js logo to get info on the Deployment.
 You can click the GitHub icon to access the code repository.
-You can click a check mark to view the most recent build (it will be circular arrows if the build hasn't completed yet).
-And you can click the arrow coming out of a box to view the application in the browser.
+You can click the check mark to view the most recent build (it will be circular arrows if the build is in progress).
+And you can click the arrow coming out of a box to view the application in the browser if it's externally available.

 1. Click the inner circle with the Node.js logo to bring up information on the Deployment.